On some finiteness results in real \'etale cohomology: Generic base change

 the canonical map $p^*Rf_*K\to Rg_*q^*K$ is an isomorphism. \end{lemma} \proof The proof of \cite[Proposition 2.4.4]{Cis} works for any motivic $\infty$-category, using proper base change and relative purity.
 See Remark 2.4.5 of loc. cit. \endproof

-\begin{lemma} Let $S$ be a scheme and let $f:X\to Y$ be a morphism between $S$-schemes.
-Let $\mathcal{T}(X)$ and let $j:Y\to Z$ be an open immersion of $S$-schemes.
-If $U$ is an open subscheme of $S$ such that $K$ satisfies base change along $jf$ over $U$, then $K$ satisfies base change along $f$ over $U$. \end{lemma} \proof This follows from the canonical identification $j^*j_*=id$. \endproof
+The following lemma slightly generalizes \cite[Lemma 2.4.9]{Cis}: \begin{lemma} Let $S$ be a scheme and let $X\xrightarrow{f}Y\xrightarrow{j}Z$ be two composable $S$-morphisms, with $j$ and open immersion.
+Let $K\in\mathcal{T}(X)$ and let $U$ be an open subscheme of $S$.
+If $K$ satisfies base change along $jf$ over $U$, then $K$ satisfies base change along $f$ over $U$. \end{lemma} \proof For a morphism $p:V\to U$, consider the Cartesian diagram